QuarkChain/bench_kvdb/doc/paper.md

 in steady state, **with minimal readahead and compaction interference**.

 With sufficient warm-up, most SST files are already resident in TableCache, and OS page-cache effects are minimized.
-As a result, `BlockCacheMiss` closely tracks the true physical read pressure and provides a stable, implementation-aligned measure of per-lookup I/O cost.
+As a result, `BlockCacheMiss` closely tracks the practical physical read pressure and provides a stable, implementation-aligned measure of per-lookup I/O cost.

 ---